Skip to Content

 What Is a Project Manager?

-One of the most difficult tasks for a Project Manager is managing the scope of the project, as they must balance time, cost, and quality.
-For example, if the deadline of a project is shortened, Project Managers must either increase costs or reduce the scope in order to maintain quality.
+One of the most difficult tasks for a project manager is managing the scope of the project, as they must balance time, cost, and quality.
+For example, if the deadline of a project is shortened, project managers must either increase costs or reduce the scope in order to maintain quality.

-Responsibilities that fall under a Project Manager include:
+Responsibilities that fall under a project manager include:

 • Building a product